British Formula 3 1979

 This series ran over 20 rounds and used a 9-6-4 points system with an extra 2 points awarded for fastest lap.
 Points tables from Autosport 22 November 1979 p22 and Autocourse 1979/80 p231.

-The Novamotor-built Toyota engine won every F3 in 1978 but the Triumph engine, now prepared by Swindon Race Engines, and a Titan-built Chevrolet Vega also appeared.
-Renault-Gordini and BMW engines were used extensively in France and Germany respectively.
+The Novamotor-built Toyota engine won all but two of the F3 races held in Britain in 1978 with the Triumph engine, now prepared by Swindon Race Engines, taking the other two.
+A Titan-built Chevrolet Vega also appeared in Britain, Renault-Gordini and BMW engines were used extensively in France and Germany respectively, and a Novamotor-built Alfa Romeo unit won in Italy.
+Speiss's Audi/VW engine was a disappointment..